Title: Cows & Cell Phones

 They'd attracted the ghost's attention with their whispering.
 Mulder caught her arm and kept her from going, directing her gaze back at the otherworldly being.
 It raised its head from the book and looked at Mulder.
 Scully expected it to shush them so it could concentrate on its reading.
 Who knew, maybe it was working on its doctorate or something.

 She felt Mulder's grip on her arm weaken and groaned, knowing what was about to happen.
 A moment later, his eyes rolled back and he slumped against the wall, sliding noisily to the floor.
-"We're really going to have to do something about this fear of ghosts, Mulder," Scully said.
+"We're really going to have to do something about this fear of ghosts, Mulder," she said.
 She glanced over her shoulder to see if the ghost concurred, but it had gone.
 It was just as well.

 Mulder became aware slowly, first of a throbbing pain in his head.
 And of the hard, cold surface beneath him.
 He struggled to open his eyes, anticipating the bright overhead light that accompanied a hospital bed.
 The darkness was almost a relief, and he saw Scully's face hovering above his.
-She reached toward him and blotted the
+She reached toward him and blotted the thing that hurt and he winced.
+Cut, he thought.
+It felt like it needed stitches.

 "Can you focus?" she asked him, patiently, that doctor tone he really liked.